Tangiwai: Pulp mill

 A further use for the timber was the pulp mill, though it had a troubled beginning.
 It produces 100000 m3 a year when running a single-shift.
-It is mainly used for newsprint and paperboard, much of it exported through New Plymouth, then Centreport and now Napier.
+It is mainly used for newsprint and paperboard, much of it exported through New Plymouth, then CentrePort Wellington and now Napier.
 A 12 MW bark furnace and a heat exchanger recover 3 MW of heat from steam for drying the pulp, electricity and LPG supplying the other energy.
 Excess heat is used to dry timber from the sawmill.
 In 2004 the mill had 145 staff.

 In 1976 Winstone and Chonju Paper Manufacturing, a Samsung subsidiary, built a thermo-mechanical pulp mill, almost 3 km north of the sawmill.
 In 1978 the first load of logs was delivered to the mill.
 At least 70% of the pulp was to go to Chonju, but, when the mill came on stream in 1979, prices for pulp and newspaper had fallen and the pulp was of variable quality.
 In 1981 the mill was caught up in the Think Big debate, when the government took $10m in preference shares and made a $5m loan.
 Losses that year were $7.133m and rose to $11m.
 Later in 1981 H.W.
 Smith Ltd, a company linked with Brierley Investments Ltd, increased its 10% holding in Winstone to 24.9% and to 27% in 1983.
 Brierley gained full control of Winstone when the government sold its interests.
 The last remaining director from the Winstone family, Donald, retired.
 In early 1988, Fletcher Challenge bought Winstone for $444m.
 Karioi was sold within months to a Hong Kong investment company.
 The current name of Winstone Pulp International Ltd was adopted.
 WPI was sold to Ernslaw One group in 2008.